 Static Stance Training Tai Chi

-As a beginner, Tai Chi can be perceived as something quite simple, yet aligning the correct posture whilst relaxing the body and breathing deeply can be quite difficult.
+As beginners Tai Chi can be seen as simple, yet aligning the correct posture whilst relaxing the body and breathing deeply can be quite difficult.
 As soon as you concentrate on dropping your shoulders, your lower back closes.
 Ok, try again.... as you drop your shoulders your breathing reverts to upper chest breathing.
 Hmmm, try again.....
 Concentrate on deep belly breathing and your shoulder muscles become tense.
 The focus on details can be immense and a bit overwhelming.
 The goal is to have your body, mind and breathing as one unit, working together naturally and smoothly.

 Whether you are practicing the various Tai Chi static stances used with Qi Gong breathing or are practicing moves within the form, focus on one aspect at a time.
 An example would be in your standing practice, for 2-3 minutes focus just on your shoulders.
 What are they doing, how can you relax them, can adapt your posture gently, are they getting tired early, can you move them slightly to get a better connection?
 Use a mirror if you need to initially, until your body learns instinctively where to put itself.